Our Good Story

 Lee Vasquez-Ilaoa, Ph.D.

-Lee works with various Tribal departments and Native-Owned Businesses, universities and activist organizations to plan and grow programs for Native Nations and their communities.
-Her expertise lies in grants development, teaching, and advocacy.
-Lee is a project-based Tribal Liaison, facilitating conversations between Tribes and federal funders, and Tribes and vendors.
-Lee is a partner in a Native and Woman-Owned small business, consults in Tribal economic development, infrastructure, cultural resource management and education projects.
-She is an American Indian Studies professor and 500hr registered yoga instructor.
+Lee works with various Tribal departments and Native-Owned businesses, universities and activist organizations to plan and grow programs for Native Nations and their communities.
+Her expertise lies in food sovereignty, Tribal Liaison services, grants development, teaching, and social justice advocacy.

-Lee leads the Tribal Ambassador Program at the Oklahoma City Chamber of Commerce, is a Leadership Native Oklahoma Graduate and is a board member for the Native Foodways Restoration Alliance.
+Lee is an American Indian Studies professor and 500hr registered yoga instructor.
+Lee leads the Tribal Ambassador Program at the Oklahoma City Chamber of Commerce, is a Leadership Native Oklahoma Graduate, and is a board member for the Native Foodways Restoration Alliance and the NDN Development Group.